kdwaterman/Raspi_Audio_Geolocation/README.md

 #### Configure SSH and VNC on the Raspberry Pi

 1. Use the Raspberry Pi Imager to configure networking and enable SSH before burning the OS onto the SD card.
 I used Bullseye, as I have repeated issues with version clashes in the newest release.
-2. Assign unique hostnames to each Raspberry Pi to simplify network management.
+2. Assign unique hostnames to each Raspberry Pi to simplify network management. **Make sure the server code is updated to reflect these.**
 3. Start up your Pi.
 4. SSH into the Raspberry Pi once it's on the network.
 5. Access configuration settings via `sudo raspi-config` and enable VNC: